ArkOkupski-WAT/Hypothesis-of-Emergent-Gravity-from-Substrate-Phase/A Note of Caution.md

 | Physical predictions | ★☆☆☆☆ | Untested speculation |

 ## 🌌 Final Thought
-> "The history of science teaches us that the boundary between a brilliant hypothesis and pure nonsense is, at first, almost indistinguishable." — Arkadiusz Okupski.
+> "The history of science teaches us that the boundary between a brilliant hypothesis and pure nonsense is, at first, almost indistinguishable."
 >
 > These hypotheses are offered in that spirit: as potentially useful wrongness that might spark better ideas.